kamalesh518/Ex.No-2/README.md

+# Ex.No :2
-# Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+# GENERATION OF LEXICAL TOKENS USING LEX/FLEX TOOL
-# REGISTER NO : 212223243001
-# NAME : Kamalesh y
+## Register Number: 212223243001
+## Date: 09/09/25

-# AIM
+## AIM
-## To write a lex program to implement lexical analyzer to recognize a few patterns.
+ To write a lex program to implement lexical analyzer to recognize a few patterns.
-# ALGORITHM
+## ALGORITHM

 1. Start the program.